 Cortex by Palo Alto Networks—the AI-based continuous security operations platform—extends next-generation security into cloud.
 This simplifies deployment and reduces infrastructure and operational overhead.
-You can use the Cortex Hub to browse for, activate, and access Cortex apps.
+You can use the hub to discover, activate, and access Cortex apps.
 Most Cortex apps rely on the Cortex Data Lake to analyze and report on your network, cloud, and endpoint data.

 |May 30||You no longer need Panorama to start sending logs to Cortex Data Lake!
 Enable your firewalls to securely connect to Cortex Data lake, and start logging to the cloud now.|